Vertabelo/vertabelo-mobile-orm-demo-android/README.md

 ## Documentation

-To find more information on how to use Vertabelo Mobile ORM, visit: &nbsp;
+To find more information on how to use Vertabelo Mobile ORM, visit: <br>
  http://mobile-orm.vertabelo.com/docs/vertabelo-mobile-orm-docs.html